tesseract-ocr/tessdoc/Data-Files.md

 ## Updated Data Files for Version 4.00

 **Note**: When using the new models in the 'best' directory, only the new LSTM-based OCR engine is supported.
+The legacy engine is not supported with these files, so Tesseract's oem modes '0' and '2' won't work with them.

 https://github.com/tesseract-ocr/tessdata/tree/master/best